Photo above used courtesy of Helen Gordon, WWF SA

 Over fertilising or under fertilising will affect your profit – too much will increase your costs and be bad for the environment; not putting enough fertiliser on will decrease the yield and thus your income.
 Two factors will assist you:

 - A soil analysis is crucial.
 Take a soil sample, representative of the field (don’t just take the sample from one place).
 The interpretation of the analysis must be soil and crop specific.
+It is recommended that you ask a specialist for help.

 - Determine the target yield.